Tell me, honestly, do you like designing pages with the WordPress editor?

 I’m not referring to your typical blog post.
 I’m talking about Home Pages, Landing Pages, and Contact Pages.

-If you’re like me, then you’re probably disillusioned after grappling with the native WordPress editor.
+If you’re like me, then you’re probably disillusioned after grappling with the limitations of Classic Editor, and the bugs within Gutenberg.

 I much prefer using a page builder plugin to create my pages in WordPress.
-And judging by the steady growth in page builder plugins it looks like I’m not alone.
+And judging by the explosive growth in the page builder plugin market, it looks like I’m not alone.

 In this post, we’re going to look at one of the newer page builder plugins for WordPress, called Elementor.